Qizur/E-commerceSimplify/README.md

 ### Plugins (not appliccable in sandbox enviroment)

 You have the option to use popular e-commerce plugins.
 A software plug-in is an add-on for a program that adds functionality to it.
 It is mentioned that plugins are enabled for Live mode only.
 Below is a link of plugins and extensions with which you can integrate.
-Documentation

 [Plugins instructions](https://ibanknbg.uat.simplify.com/commerce/docs/plugins/index)